 That has produced the horribly unfair and inequitable situation in America in which the wealthiest few are multi-millionaires and multi-billionaires while about 20 percent of Americans live in poverty and about 40 percent of the people work full time for a living but are paid meager wages and salaries that are insufficient for them to afford all the basic necessities of life in America.

 By the way, if you want fact and figures about that, the article on Poverty: America's Greatest Shame explains how and why such inequity, unfairness and injustice exists, and also explains the results and consequences.
-It explains how and why the minimum wage laws in America are grossly outdated and inadequate; how and why child poverty rates in America are the highest of any other industrialized country, as are rates of hunger and homelessness.
-And it explains how and why the U.S. is rapidly going backward in terms of protecting the rights of workers and providing help to those who really need it.
+It explains how and why the U.S. is rapidly going backward in terms of protecting the rights of workers and providing help to those who really need it.

 Instead, the U.S. has a system driven by profit-making and getting the highest profits and the greatest return on investments --- a system in which prices and costs steadily escalate and rise as demand increases --- a system that richly rewards the rich at the expense of everyone else.

-By contrast, publicly funded Universal Health Care is a sane publicly owned system in which the actual costs of staff, medicine, equipment, research and development and overhead are not raised by a profit margin.
+By contrast, publicly funded Universal Health Care is a sane publicly owned system in which the actual costs of staff, medicine, equipment, research and development and overhead are not raised by a manipulated profit margin.
 They are provided at cost.
 Patients pay nothing out of pocket, and the system is funded through tax revenue, the amount of which is, and in America would be, a much smaller amount than Americans now pay through insurance premiums, co-pays, costs for medicine, etc.